CrocInc/console-shim/README.md

 console in JavaScript applications without having to worry about JavaScript errors which might occur if a browser does not provide a native console or has an incomplete console implementation.

-If no native console is present and an other logging facility is available (like [log4javascript](http://log4javascript.org/), which is currently the only supported alternate logging facility) then the emulated console is linked to this logging facility.
-If no alternative logging facility is found then a dummy console is emulated which silently ignores all logging attempts.

 Implemented functions